|Up Previous Next|

 This section describes switch values that can only be set in the schedule.
 These cannot be changed on individual switches.
 If you need to insert a switch that has a different setting for one of these values, it is necessary to create a new record in the schedule.

-Include in Schedule: Whether or not the switch type is displayed in the switch schedule that is inserted on the drawing.
+Include in Schedule: Whether the switch type is displayed in the switch schedule that is inserted on the drawing.
 The checkbox will be checked for most switch types.
 It is commonly unchecked for existing switch types and switches that are being used to model other types of devices in your project.

 Default Subscript: The default value for the subscript inserted with the switch.
 Subscripts are different from other notes in that they rotate with the switch, rather than always being displayed at angle 0.